thycotic/privman-docs/app-control/filters/types/application/cmdline.md

 These filters will perform an exact, partial or regex match on the commandline of the process.
 Privilege Manager comes with default commandline filter types, which are all read-only, but can be copied to be customized.

+This filter is available for both Windows and macOS systems.

 ## Search for Commandline Filters

 1. Navigate to __Admin | More...__ and select __Filters__.